dharmaraj257/Jenkins-cicd-pipeline/README.md

-# Jenkins Projects
+# Automation Jenkins cicd pipeline Using GitHub Webhooks

-Automate Project deployment the usage of Jenkins, GitHub Webhooks & set up on Apache and nginx server
+Automate Project deployment with the usage of Jenkins, and GitHub Webhooks & set up on Apache and nginx servers. whenever the user updates data in GitHub it automatically updates in the browser using the  Ci cd pipeline

 ## Step 1: Install Jenkins on AWS by following the steps mentioned in the link below: